ietf-rats-wg/eat/draft-ietf-rats-eat.md

 It is possible to implement no protection, sign only, MAC only, sign then encrypt and so on.
 All combinations allowed by COSE, JOSE, JWT, and CWT are allowed by EAT.

-A profile should specify all signing, encryption and MAC message formats that may be sent.
+A profile should specify all signing, encryption and MAC message formats that may be used.
-For example, a profile might allow only COSE_Sign1 to be sent.
-For another example, a profile might allow COSE_Sign and COSE_Encrypt to be sent to carry multiple signatures for post quantum cryptography and to use encryption to provide confidentiality.
+For example, a profile might allow only COSE_Sign1 to be used; another profile might allow COSE_Sign and COSE_Encrypt to be used to carry multiple signatures for post quantum cryptography and to use encryption to provide confidentiality.

-A profile should specify the receiver accepts all message formats that are allowed to be sent.

 When both signing and encryption are allowed, a profile should specify which is applied first.

 ### COSE/JOSE Algorithms